 Out of the four sprayers I own, it is the best paint sprayer for cabinets and the easiest one to clean.
-The sprayer is equipped with a one and a half gallon hopper that holds your paint on top instead of using a siphon tube underneath like other models.
-Paint flows from the hopper directly into the small pump and into the spray hose in very little time.
+The sprayer is equipped with a one-and-a-half gallon hopper that holds your paint instead of a siphon tube underneath like other models.
+Paint flows from the hopper directly into the small pump and into the spray hose quickly.
 I rarely get clogs with this sprayer, and the hopper is easy to wipe down and clean.
-I haven't had to replace the pump in my Finish Pro yet, but it is designed to allow easy on-the-job replacement without having to take apart the sprayer, or take it in for service.
+I haven't had to replace the pump in my Finish Pro yet, but it is designed to allow easy on-the-job replacement without having to take apart the sprayer or take it in for service.

 My favorite spray tip size for cabinet doors and interior trim is a 310.
 The 310 tip produces a 6-inch fan that covers the surface of doors faster than smaller tips.
 This tip works great for spraying multiple types of coatings.
 You can use a 410 too, but the wider 8-inch fan is a little too wide for spraying the frames.
 A good combination is a 310 tip for the doors, or a 410, and a 210 for the frames to reduce over-spray.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.